Shariful7834/main-synosys/content/_index.md

         The **Philipp's New Leader Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

   - block: collection
+    id: news # Add this line to create an anchor ID
     content:
       title: Latest News
       subtitle: